RahulDayanand/Employee_Management_System/README.md

 # Employee_Management_System
 POC

-Make sure to change user id and password to setup your database in PostgreSQL
+Make sure to change user id and password in "Application.Properties" to setup your database in PostgreSQL